 IotaOrigin further enables traceability to be provided free of charge to all parties in the supply chain through IOTA’s feeless transaction network.
 This is particularly important for artisanal small-scale mining, which is migrating to the informal sector due to cost pressures from traditional tracking systems, preventing its formalization.
 Feeless tracking allows the system to scale quickly, which is of particular benefit to people involved in this form of mining.

 IotaOrigin is actively working in the Great Lakes Region of Central Africa.
 It does so with the help of the German Federal Ministry of Economics and Climate Protection, which supports the project within the innovation program for business models and pioneer solutions, the RWTH Aachen Incubation Program, Blockchain Reallabor NRW, the technology provided by the IOTA Foundation, and numerous national and international partners and organizations.

-The Great Lakes region plays a special role in the procurement of raw commodities (its share of world production is as follows: tantalum 48%, cobalt 70% and copper 8%).
+The Great Lakes region plays an important role in the procurement of raw commodities (its share of world production is as follows: tantalum 48%, cobalt 70%, and copper 8%).
 The current goal is to establish a cross-regional certification system.
-Furthermore, IotaOrigin is working on a platform for the standardization of international contracts, pre-financing and insurance in commodity trading.
+Furthermore, IotaOrigin is working on a platform for the standardization of international contracts, pre-financing, and insurance in commodity trading.

 IotaOrigin pursues the objectives of the UN's Sustainable Development Goals.
 Formalized artisanal small-scale mining enabled by IotaOrigin’s application can contribute significantly to the fulfillment of the Goals by establishing sustainable and responsible raw commodities procurement.